tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 060.md

 - We go back into the Pale mans bed chambers after Sihrr pops a detect magic
 	- We take some amount of Alchemical supplies TBD
 	- We still need to investigate the book
-- We head into the basement via the
+- We head into the basement via the barn.
+-